 Composted or uncomposted plant and animal materials not treated with prohibited substances can be applied to the soil.
 Composted plant materials can be incorporated into the soil as needed.
 Composted plant and animal materials can be incorporated into the soil as needed, provided the compost meets carbon-to-nitrogen (C:N) ratio and temperature requirements.
 Compost used must have an initial C:N ratio between 25:1 and 40:1.
 In addition, when using an in-vessel or static aerated pile composting system, the pile must reach temperatures between 131 and 170°F for a minimum of 3 days.
 If using a windrow composting system, the pile temperature must be maintained between 131 and 170°F for a minimum of 15 days and turned a minimum of five times during that time.
 Temperatures and turning must be documented.

 Composted materials can be tested to determine their nutrient content (kits are available through local extension offices).
-The amount of nitrogen, phosphate, and potash in various types of uncomposted manures and green manures can be found in Commercial Vegetable Production Recommendations for Pennsylvania.
-Additionally, the publication Using Organic Nutrient Sources contains guidance on using compost and uncomposted materials.
+The amount of nitrogen, phosphate, and potash in various types of uncomposted manures and green manures can be found in Commercial Vegetable Production Recommendations.
+Additionally, the article Introduction to Organic Farming: A Growing Opportunity for Pennsylvania Farmerscontains guidance on using compost and uncomposted materials.

 Uncomposted plant materials can also be used as needed in certified organic production.

 - On fields with crops not to be consumed by humans.